SahilK1720/FrontEnd-CA-2/README.md

 Note:
 - Please open the game in full screen mode.
-- Also the images in the beginning take some time to load like the audio image.
+- Also the images in the beginning take some time to load, like the audio image.
+- This game is computer/laptop preferred game.

 Deployed link - https://6560d3cfa48fb40008db5549--phenomenal-brigadeiros-85c2e2.netlify.app/